 How To Draw A Comic Book Character: The Video Tutorial

-The BIOWARS artist Gonçalo Lopes created an easy-to-follow video tutorial to show you how he drew a comic book character named Scathe — the brave Biowarrior and a macrophage that protects the Bioverse.
+The BIOWARS artist Gonçalo Lopes created several easy-to-follow video tutorials to show you how he drew BIOWARS comic book characters, both good and bad guys included.

 After you finish watching the tutorial, grab your pencil or get your mouse ready, because we’re going to break the video down into six steps and take you on a journey to the far reaches of your own creative universe.

 Step #1: Visualize Before Drawing Your Comic Book Character